In any economy, events with a good balance of speakers, educational content, social networking and interaction with new products and ideas do well.

 In Part 1 of this series addressing how we can start “Fixing the Problem”, we discussed how to combat attrition.
 In Part 2, we're going to share how event attendees are including their co-workers back at the office and expanding the on-site ROI into the virtual and NO, we're not talking about Virtual Tradeshows.

+While the event is in progress many have taken to Twittering, blogging, and camera phones to share the best finds.
+BusyEvent is about to launch an easier process that benefits everyone involved (for more information visit the BusyEvent blog to learn how we Integrate Twitter into Every BusyEvent).
 Keeping track of the people you meet, breakout sessions, new products, learning and the general excitement of an event can be easily shared in real time through the personal URL you receive when you sign up for a BusyEvent.
 Getting your co-workers involved by letting you know what speakers, people and product information they want you to collect at the event, can be done in advance.

 On site you are assigned a key-fob sized, wearable device that attaches to your badge/lanyard to capture your bookmarks; permanent people, product and information links that can be stored and retrieved later.